 - Abdominal pain, which may get worse after eating and over time

-- Gastrointestinal bleeding
+- Lower gastrointestinal bleeding

 Less often, the clot is removed with a type of surgery called thrombectomy.

-How well you do depends on the cause of the thrombosis and any damage to the intestine.
+Outlook depends on the cause of the thrombosis and any damage to the intestine.
 Getting treatment for the cause before the intestine has died can result in a good recovery.

 When to Contact a Medical Professional

-Call your health care provider if you have severe or repeated episodes of abdominal pain.
+Contact your health care provider if you have severe or repeated episodes of abdominal pain.

-Brandt LJ, Feuerstadt P. Instestinal ischemia.
+Feuerstadt P, Brandt LJ.
+Intestinal ischemia.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease Pathophysiology/Diagnosis/Management.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 114.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 118.